jonathanpberger/code-as-lit-for-lean-teams-agileux2012/code-as-literacy.md

 !SLIDE
 # Hi!

+!SLIDE
+# What it says on the tin
+> In this talk, we'll investigate how treating Coding as Literacy can affect the way **decisions** are made, describe varying **levels of literacy** among teammates, and discuss **how to get literate** in technical topics.

+!SLIDE
-- I'm @jonathanpberger
+# I'm @jonathanpberger
-- I use read and write code every day to make stuff at @pivotallabs
 - My background is in philosophy and then design and now development
-- I've been actively learning for ~5 years
-- that means I'm either really good at it or really bad
+- I read and write code every day to make stuff at @pivotallabs

 !SLIDE
 ## Who are you?
 Show of hands:

 - Who's a full-time coder?
-- Who's somewhat literate?
 - How many ppl have "get technical" as their NYE res?
 - How's it going?
 Still with it?